Root Cause Analysis

 As a general guide, the following categories are used as starting points:

-Applying these basing categories as a starting point, the mixer problem can be translated into a fishbone diagram.
+Applying these base categories as a starting point, the mixer problem can be translated into a fishbone diagram.

 Tip: You won’t necessarily use all of these tools.
 In fact, you should only choose the RCA methods that will be of most benefit to your situation.